 0.2 0.3 0.7 0.8 "\FIpictures/hello.jpg" 40 "m" "i"

-In this example, the picture hello.jpg from the subdirectory pictures (i.e. a subdirectory of the directory where your experiment file is) will be drawn into the rectangle [0.2, 0.3] × [0.7, 0.8].
+In this example, the picture hello.jpg from the subfolder pictures (i.e. a subfolder of the folder where your experiment file is) will be drawn into the rectangle [0.2, 0.3] × [0.7, 0.8].
 This currently (September 2011) works only on the Mac and Windows.